amcclure-vermeer/adr-proposal/README.md

 Proposed

 ## Context
-There is no current open and publicized process for ADRs to be proposed and discussed before a decision is made.
+There is no current open and publicized process for proposing and discussing ADRs before a decision is made.
-While the final decision-making would be left to the architecture committee, it is important to have a process that allows for more input from the engineers and developers who are affected by the decisions.
+While the architecture committee will make the final decision, it is essential to have a process that allows for more input from the engineers and developers affected by the decisions.
-Allowing these parties to voice their opinions, concerns, and ideas should lead to better decisions and more buy-in from the individuals and teams that will be implementing the decisions, as well as helping to garner more interest in the outcomes of these decisions.
+Allowing these parties to voice their opinions, concerns, and ideas should lead to better decisions and more buy-in from the individuals and teams that will be implementing the decisions.
+It should also help garner more interest in the outcomes of these decisions.

 ## Considered Options

 ### No RFC Process

-The architecture committee will continue to make decisions without direct input from the developers and engineers.
+The architecture committee will make decisions with direct input from the developers and engineers.

 #### Pros
 * Fastest process